ajitmane36/Bike-Sharing-Demand-Prediction-ML-Regression/README.md

      Attribute Information:
      Date : year-month-day
-     Rented Bike count - Count of bikes rented at each hour Hour - Hour of the day
+     Rented Bike count - Count of bikes rented at each hour.
+     Hour - Hour of the day
      Temperature-Temperature in Celsius
      Humidity - %